Honey bee hives in the apiary during the honey harvest season

 Crystallisation is natural for many honeys.
 If you prefer runny honey, jars can be gently warmed in a suitable warming cabinet or a very careful water bath – never overheating the honey.
 For a smooth soft-set honey, controlled crystallisation can actually be used deliberately.

-Honey extraction FAQs
+Honey Extraction FAQs